yasyars/gigih-final-project/README.md

 ```
 ├── backend : the root folder where the app is running
-│   ├── controllers : contains of controller file that manage  model and  view
+│   ├── controllers : contains controller file that manage  model and  view
 │   ├── db : contains sql file for database and file to integrate the app with mysql
 │   ├── helper : function for file handling
 │   ├── models : represent the app data model